Stop Puppy Mills: 15 Things You Can Do

 - Know the existing laws.
 Many states have laws that regulate breeders and/or retail pet sellers.
 To find out how your state stacks up, click here.

 - Ask government officials to pass stricter laws for pet stores and dog breeders.
 Write or call your city, county, state and federal officials and ask them to take these issues seriously.
-Read "How to Write a Letter to Legislators and Newspapers About Puppy Mills" to help compose a message and contact the right people.
+Read "End Puppy Mills: Write a Letter to Legislators and Newspapers" to help compose a message and contact the right people.
 Keep your call, letter or email brief, respectful and to the point.
 You may not receive a response, but know that these communications are counted and can really influence legislators.

 - Speak out in your community.
 Write letters to the editors of newspapers about puppy mills and breeders who keep their animals in unacceptable conditions.
 Note how many ads for dogs, puppies, kittens and other animals there are in the paper's classified section, while shelters overflow with unwanted pets.